 A.1.
 In the regulation of muscle contraction, calcium plays a significant role.
 The parathyroid hormone (PTH) that is secreted by the parathyroid gland increases the calcium level in the blood.
-In hypoparathyroidism (PTH deficiency), the level of calcium in blood dips which causes an increase in the excitability of muscles and nerves resulting in convulsions and cramps.
-It also produces sustained contractions of the muscles of face, hands, feet, and larynx.
+In hypoparathyroidism (PTH deficiency), the level of calcium in the blood dips which causes an increase in the excitability of muscles and nerves resulting in convulsions and cramps.
+It also produces sustained contractions of the muscles of the face, hands, feet, and larynx.
 This disorder is referred to as parathyroid tetany.

 Q.2.
 How does the slipped disc affect the lower back and overall health?

 A.2.
 The bones are protected by the intervertebral discs that are situated in between the vertebrae.
 They absorb the shocks from everyday activities such as lifting, walking, and twisting.
 Each of the vertebral discs has two parts, one is the soft inner portion that is gelatinous and the other is a tough outer ring.
-In case of any weakness or injury, the inner part protrudes through the outer ring and is called as the slipped disc which can cause added pressure on the muscles and nerves surrounding it which affects the health in ways listed below:
+In case of any weakness or injury, the inner part protrudes through the outer ring and is called the slipped disc which can cause added pressure on the muscles and nerves surrounding it and affects the health in ways listed below:

 - Numbness and pain in one side of the body

-- Induces pain that intensifies at night
+- Pain that intensifies at night

 - Induces pain that can spread up to the legs and arms

 - Burning sensation, aching, tingling in the area affected.